 If you were unable to attend the garnishment hearing and the garnishment takes effect, you should ask your employer for a copy of the court order.
 You may be able to request that the court review the garnishment order.

-When wage garnishment issues arise it can be complicated to determine how to proceed.
+When wage garnishment issues arise, it can be complicated to determine how to proceed.
 A lawyer can help determine your rights and request accommodations so that your situation doesn't continue to worsen.
-Contact a local attorney for a free initial case assessment to learn how they can help you regain a measure of control over the situation.
+Contact a local employment law attorney to learn how they can help you regain a measure of control over the situation.